C2SP/wycheproof/doc/files.md

 Test vectors of type AeadTest test authenticated encryption with additional data.
 The test vectors are intended for testing both encryption and decryption.

-Test vectors with "result" \: "valid" are valid encryptions.
-Test vectors with "result" \: "invalid" are using invalid parameters or contain an invalid ciphertext or tag.
-Test vectors with "result" \: "acceptable" are using weak parameters.
+Test vectors with "result": "valid" are valid encryptions.
+Test vectors with "result": "invalid" are using invalid parameters or contain an invalid ciphertext or tag.
+Test vectors with "result": "acceptable" are using weak parameters.

 JSON schema\: aead_test_schema.json